ziggornif/gimme/README.md

 Each package will be stored in a bucket as a folder named `<package>@<version>` to manage packages versioning.

-The project use the Minio SDK to be compatible with all S3 providers (Amazon, OVH, Clevercloud ...)
+The project use the Minio SDK to be compatible with all S3 providers.

-> Important : cloud compatibility has not been tested for the moment

 ## Usage